gaiterjones/magento-product-data-and-attribute-csv-exporter/README.md

 ### Synopsis
-A customiseable PHP application to export Magento product data and product attributes
+A customiseable PHP application to export Magento product data and product attributes.
+Works with Magento CE 1.3-1.9.
+Supports simple, configurable and grouped products.

 ### Version
 ***